ArcadeHustle/MiSTer_DrSeussReader/README.md

 ```

 ## Use
+Use the MiSTer OSD to navigate to Scripts
+1. <hit escape> choose Scripts
+2. Accept the warning
-Use the MiSTer OSD to navigate to Scripts, then choose "DrSeussBeta", select a book, and press enter.
-Press 7 to exit.
+3. Choose "DrSeussBeta", select a book, and press enter.
+4. Enjoy the sweet sweet taste of lib tears

 ## Description
 By now we've all seen the news:<br>